Saturday, November 2, 2024

 "Ang Pasko ay Sumapit", yan kasi ang unang kinakanta namin pag nangangaroling kami noong childhood days ko

-As far as I can remember, I have joined my neighborhood friends when I was 7 years old and formed our own group of kid carolers.
-And with our creative ingenuity, we equipped ourselves with makeshift instruments to include the tambourines made of pinitpit na tansan strung on a piece of wire, drums made from cans or biscuit tins as we proudly sings even out of out of tune the traditional song "Ang Pasko Ay Sumapit" from out of our lungs.
+As far as I can remember, I joined my neighborhood friends when I was 7 and formed our own group of kid carolers.
+With our creative ingenuity, we equipped ourselves with makeshift instruments, including tambourines made of pipit na tension strung on a piece of wire and drums made from cans or biscuit tins, as we proudly sang the traditional song "Ang Pasko Ay Sumapit" out of our lungs even out of tune.

 Some homeowners request non-Christmas songs.
 There was a drunk homeowner who asked us to sing "Lupang Hinirang," "Bahay Kubo," "My Way," "Maybe this Time," "Lead Me Lord," "Tanging Yaman," "May Bukas Pa," and "Kung Tayo'y Magkakalayo."
-Despite the odds, we sang it with pride and were awarded 5.00 pesos—not bad at all.
+Despite the odds, we sang it with pride and were awarded 5.00 pesos—not bad.

-There are also stingy homeowners who doesn't entertain carolers which we named "bahay patawad" and others who refused to give us coins or drive us away from their house by simply uttering the traditional words "patawad", we return them a song "Thank you, thank you, ang babarat ninyo.
+Some stingy homeowners don't entertain carolers which we named "bahay patawad" and others refused to give us coins or drive us away from their house by simply uttering the traditional words "patawad", we return them a song "Thank you, thank you, ang babarat ninyo.
 Thank you" and start running away from their door.

-After 3 hours of caroling, I still remember the feeling of delight when my friends and I would split our “earnings” each night.
+After three hours of caroling, I still remember the delight I felt when my friends and I split our “earnings” each night.

 I wonder if there are any Filipinos in the Philippines that has not experienced the Christmas caroling tradition?
 Iniisip ko kung ang mga batang mayayaman na kasing edad ko nuon from plush subdivisions ay nagkakaroling rin.